-The ONEControl® Touch Panel provides system controls and monitoring software for your Solitude Fifth Wheel.
+The OneControl® Touch Panel provides system controls and monitoring software for your Solitude Fifth Wheel.

-- 1. Locate your ONEControl® Touch Panel. - Power On/Off The touchscreen can be powered ON or OFF using the button on the front of the device's lower frame.
+- 1. Locate your OneControl® Touch Panel. - Power On/Off The touchscreen can be powered ON or OFF using the button on the front of the device's lower frame.
 Start up will take a few moments as the system loads. - 3.
-To enter or exit Sleep Mode, PRESS and RELEASE the power button again.

-4. TOUCH the icon of the of system you wish to operate.
+To enter or exit Sleep Mode, PRESS and RELEASE the power button again. - 4.
+On the right side of the split screen, TOUCH the name of the system that you wish to operate.
 (See following page)

-The Control Panel Screen
+The OneControl Touch Panel Home Screen

-5. TOUCH the shaded boxes to access LCI Owner's Manuals, How To & Troubleshooting Videos, or "Control Panel," to return to the functions available on your unit.
+5. TOUCH the Help icon Help found in the bottom left corner of the screen to access LCI Owner's Manuals and How To & Troubleshooting Videos.

-6. Awning - TOUCH the circles labeled RETRACT or EXTEND.
+6. Awning - TOUCH the minus sign to RETRACT & plus sign to EXTEND.

-8. Lighting - TOUCH the highlighted box ON or OFF for each selected light.
+8. Lighting - TOUCH the circle labeled OFF or ON for each selected light.

-10. Leveling - TOUCH AUTO LEVEL, or TOUCH the UP or DOWN ARROWS & ENTER, to select mode, then

-TOUCH the circles labeled RETRACT or EXTEND.
+Leveling - TOUCH AUTO LEVEL, or TOUCH the up or down ARROWS & ENTER, to select mode.
+In manual mode SELECT Front, Rear, Left, or Right, then TOUCH the minus sign to RETRACT & the plus sign to EXTEND.

-7. Slides - TOUCH the circles labeled IN or OUT for the selected slidout.
+7. Slides - TOUCH the minus sign (IN) or plus sign (OUT) for the selected slideout.

-9. Generator - TOUCH the circle labeled START or OFF.
+9. Generator - TOUCH the circle labeled OFF or ON.